alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 - Bridge tables and positional design
     - Bridge tables have uses other than for dimension attribute hierarchies.
     - A fundamental tenet of dimensional modeling is to decide on the grain of the fact table, and then carefully add dimensions and facts to the design that are true to the grain<sup>pg 245</sup>.
 You do not want to change that grain<sup>pg 246</sup>.
-    - When faced with multivalued dimensions, there are two basic choices: a positional design or bridge table design<sup>pg 246</sup>.
+    - When faced with multi-valued dimensions, there are two basic choices: a positional design or bridge table design<sup>pg 246</sup>.
         - Positional designs have named columns for each attribute.
-Attractive because the multivalued dimension is spread out into named columns that are easy to query, but are not scaleable, and too many possibilities results in many nulls<sup>pg 246</sup>.
+Attractive because the multivalued dimension is spread out into named columns that are easy to query and deliver fast query performance<sup>pg 275</sup>, but are not scaleable, and too many possibilities results in many nulls<sup>pg 246</sup>.
 Columnar databases are well suited to these kinds of designs because new columns can be added with minimal disruption<sup>pg 247</sup>.
 When the list of attributes is bounded and reasonably stable, a positional design is very effective<sup>pg 255</sup>.
         - Bridge tables are recommended when the number of different attributes grows beyond your comfort zone, if new attributes are added frequently and whenever the number of variables is open-ended and unpredictable<sup>pg 247</sup>.
-They are powerful and remove the scaleability and null value problems with positional designs because the rows in the bridge table exist only if they are needed, but the resulting table design requires a complex query that can be beyond the normal reach of BI tools<sup>pg 246</sup>.
+They are powerful and remove the scaleability and null value problems with positional designs because the rows in the bridge table exist only if they are needed, but the resulting table design requires a complex query that can be beyond the normal reach of BI tools<sup>pg 246</sup> and bridge tables should be buried within a canned BI application<sup>pg 274</sup>.
     - Can also represent partial or shared ownership, in a 'percent ownership' attribute<sup>pg 219</sup>, and accommodate slowly changing hierarchies with the addition of start and end effective date/time attribute (making sure to constrain on these attributes to prevent double-counting)<sup>pg 220</sup>.
     - Disadvantages of bridge tables: require more ETL work to set up and more work when querying<sup>pg 223</sup>.
     - Advantages of bridge tables: alternative rollup structures can be selected at query time, shared ownership rollups, time varying ragged hierarchies, limited impact if a SCD, limited impact when tree structure is changed<sup>pg 223</sup>.
+    - There is no silver bullet solution for handling complex structures in a simple and fast way<sup>pg 274</sup>.
-- Behaviour tags
+- Behaviour tags and text strings
     - The recommended way to build an explicit time series of attributes in the dimension table.
 This is another example of positional design.
 Should not be stored as regular facts, and are used to formulate complex query patterns<sup>pg 241</sup>.
+    - Remove many-many bridge tables by adding a dimension outrigger containing one long text string concatenating all keywords into a list key.
+You would need a special delimiter such as a backslash or pipe at the beginning of the string and after each value.
+The use of an outrigger dimension presumes a number of entities share a common list of values<sup>pg 276</sup>.
     - It would also be a good idea to create a single attribute with all the behaviour tags concatenated (such as CCCCDDDAAAABB) to support wildcard searches<sup>pg 242</sup>.
     - For example, can be used to look at customers' time series data such as RFV (Recency, Frequency, Value) quintile cube development over time<sup>pg 241<sup>.
 - Aggregated facts as dimension attributes